Silver911r/request-movie-loader/readme.md

 Download repo to your computer

 ```
-Run NPM install command in the folder with terminal
+Run NPM install command in the folder that contains the package.json file.
 ```

 Create .env file with MOVIE_API_KEY=YOURKEY